Baynesia lophophora Bruyns

 USDA hardiness zone 10b to 11b: from 35 °F (+1.7 °C) to 50 °F (+10 °C).

 How to Grow and Care

 They all need extra good drainage.
-Stapeliads are shallow rooted and a collection of them can be planted up nicely in a wide, shallow bowl.
-When planting, it is a good idea to allow the roots to be buried in soil and then put pure gravel or sand around the base of the plant to prevent rot.
+Stapeliads are shallow-rooted, and a collection of them can be planted up nicely in a wide, shallow bowl.
+When planting, it is a good idea to allow the roots to be buried in soil and then put pure gravel or sand around the base to prevent rot.

 - Back to genus Baynesia